Please confirm your editon.

 Although exchange-traded funds, or ETFs, have existed since the 1990s, their prevalence in the market became most notable in the early 2000s.

-Read on for a more in-depth overview of what gold ETFs are and how they work, including why they are a sound investment and the top five gold ETFs you may want to invest in.
+Read on for a more in-depth overview of what to know about gold ETFs and how they work, including why they are a sound investment and the top five gold ETFs you may want to invest in.

 What is a gold ETF?

-Like all other ETFs, gold ETFs act in the same manner as individual stocks, meaning that investing in a gold ETF is similar to trading a stock on an exchange.
+Like all other ETFs surrounding precious metals, gold ETFs act in the same manner as individual stocks, meaning that investing in the gold ETF market is similar to trading a stock on an exchange.

 There are two main types of gold ETFs: those that track any price changes that the metal goes through and those that deal with investing in gold companies.

 ETFs that follow the price of the yellow metal give investors who want to buy gold access to the metal by holding either physical gold bullion or gold futures contracts.
 It is important to keep in mind that investing in these gold ETF platforms does not allow investors to own any physical gold — in general, even a gold ETF that tracks physical gold cannot be redeemed for actual gold.

-Meanwhile, ETFs that invest in gold companies provide exposure to gold mining, development and exploration stocks, as well as gold streaming stocks.
+The other type of gold ETF invests in gold companies, providing exposure to gold-mining, development and exploration stocks, as well as gold-streaming stocks.

 The benefits of purchasing a gold ETF

-As mentioned, gold investors have plenty of options for getting exposure to the yellow metal, including investing in gold bullion, gold futures and gold stocks.
-But gold ETFs are often considered a lower risk investment and have a number of benefits for market participants and can open up a portfolio to diversification.
+Gold investors have plenty of options for getting exposure to the yellow metal, including investing in gold bullion, gold futures and gold stocks.
+But gold ETFs are often considered a lower-risk investment, as they have a number of benefits for market participants and can open up a portfolio to diversification.